Questions To Ask Your REALTOR®?

 There are many questions that come up when you are considering buying or selling a home.
 It is arguably one of the most stressful and emotional periods in your life and one that most people don’t undertake often.
 Choosing an agent who will represent your best interests when the situation is less than ideal is crucial.
 We have compiled a list of questions you should ask before you make your decision on who to hire.

 A: Over fifteen years of hard work in the South Okanagan.
-Penny Morrison has built the foundation of our business and remains the center of our team.
-Penny continues to bring her experience to the circumstance of every client who walks through our door.
-As her business grew, Penny required more and more help to maintain the quality of her service.
+Penny Morrison (*Personal Real Estate Corporation) has built the foundation of our business and remains the center of our team.
+Penny* continues to bring her experience to the circumstance of every client who walks through our door.
+As her business grew, Penny* required more and more help to maintain the quality of her service.
 Heather came in at the right time and proved an invaluable addition, working with both clients and, as time passed, with the administrative side of our business.
 Heather now works as our full-time office administrator (while still finding time to help with clients).
-Darren came in the spring of 2017 to help continue to build the business, especially bringing all his energy to buyers.
-He has hit the ground running.
+The addition of Penny’s* son Eric gives the team a well-rounded aspect and has completed Penny Morrison Real Estate Group.

 A: Our business grows because we work by referrals.
 This means building lasting, positive relationships with everyone we meet and everyone we work for.
 Our testimonials form the heart and soul of our business.

 A: Realtors are only paid by commission generate by sales.
 Sales agents split their commission with agents representing buyers.
 No realtor works by salary.
 Our commission is what allows us to run a high quality business and work for our clients – during the buying and selling process and forward into the future.
 Our commission is what allows us to be professionals.